Some things to consider when planting apples:

 In a wet year, we will do up to 3 sprays on the orchard with some form of copper sulfate.
 It is important to have all the fruit off the trees before you spray them in the fall.
 The copper is persistent and it can add off flavors to the fruit if freshly sprayed.
 This spray can also make red spots on the fruit.
 When the harvest is late, it may be early November before we can get a spray on.
 Our first spray goes on the minute we are done with picking.
 This first spray is done with leaves on the tree after harvest before fall storms arrive if possible.
 The second spray is at leaf drop or very soon after.

-Third spray is about one month later.
-These sprays should be a very thorough spray “to drip” on entire trunk and branches.
+The third spray is about one month later.
+These sprays should be a very thorough spray “to drip” on the entire trunk and branches.
 It is a good idea to add a sticker such as NuFilm or Bonide Turbo Sticker to the spray, to hold the copper on the tree longer.
 Remember this type of spray is only a prophylactic.
 You have to apply it before there is a problem.

 If you already have seen this disease in your orchard, these fall sprays are very important to keep the disease from spreading.
 You should also be ruthlessly pruning out cankers during dry weather to remove the source of further infection.
 Remove cankers by removing the branch at least 3″ below the canker.
 On young trees, you may need to remove the whole tree.
 Trunk cankers on older trees can be excised with a drawknife or chainsaw, followed by a flaming of the wound with a plumber’s torch.
 You do not want to let this disease get a foothold in your orchard!